InternationalTradeAdministration/developerportal/_posts/2013-08-21-market-research-library.markdown

 * Best Market Reports
 * Country Commercial Guides

-The output format for this API is JSON.
+JSON is the output format for this API

 ##Request Methods
-You may query the Market Research Library API using the following URL templates:
+You may call the Market Research Library API using the following request methods:
 ####Keyword
 Returns market research reports for any keyword in the data set